-If you’re someone who wants to invest for retirement and to cover future living expenses, however, you’re probably looking for the best way to invest for the long haul.
-Ideally, you’ll want to invest in a way that is diverse and free from burdensome trading costs.
+If you’re someone who wants to invest for retirement and to cover future living expenses, you’re probably looking for the best way to invest for the long haul.
+You’ll want to invest in a way that is diverse and free from burdensome trading costs.
 You may want to invest your money with an online stock broker, but it’s best to find a firm that offers plenty of tools and resources for the lowest fees possible.

 In a lot of ways, investing in index funds with the world’s lowest cost brokers solves all these problems in one fell swoop.

 5 Steps to Get Started Investing in Index Funds

 - Learn what index funds are and how they work.

 - Compare online brokerage firms to check for functionality and fees.

 - Consider ETFs in addition to index funds.

 - Open an account when you’re ready, and don’t let anything stand in your way.

 - Contribute regularly over time, which will allow your funds to grow and compound on themselves over and over again.